REGULAR PIANO MAINTENANCE, FEE SCHEDULE, POLICIES, AND DESCRIPTION OF TYPICAL SERVICES

 Cancellation, Scheduling, The “Appointment Time,” and the Basic Service Call Fee: The appointment time is scheduled not for a specific time (10:30 AM) but for an arrival period (10 to 11 AM), and the client should allow for additional time, particularly in the afternoon.
 This allows us to provide the highest service level possible for each client.

 Cancellation or rescheduling calls should be made as far ahead of the appointment as possible, so as to allow the technician to reschedule the time slot.
-Same-day cancellations (including voicemail messages left the night before) are billed at the minimum service call rate, $175, higher outside of a 20 mile radius from Loma Linda, CA; please exercise the appropriate courtesy regarding this.
+24-hour or same-day cancellations (including voicemail messages left the night before) are billed at the minimum service call rate, $175, higher outside of a 20 mile radius from Loma Linda, CA; non-use of masks during Covid-19 automatically cancels the appointment on the same terms.
+Please exercise the appropriate courtesy regarding this.
 This $175 basic service call fee is charged for up to 45 minutes of basic consultation, and for when, after the technician’s arrival, it is ascertained that the piano cannot be tuned.